Terradue/doc-tep-geohazards/source/tutorials/psi_post_proc.rst

-PSI Post Processing Tool
+PSI Post Processing Service
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The service is aimed at producing derived results starting from PSI results produced with SqueeSAR TM (off-line) and S-BAS PSI processing.
+The PSI Post Processing service, developed by TRE-Altamira, is aimed at producing derived results starting from PSI results produced with SqueeSAR TM (off-line) and SBAS PSI processing.

+This service allows users to make some post-processing of PSI results.
+It includes:

+* Projecting PSI displacement in the line-of-sight (LOS) direction onto a predefined direction of real ground displacement (east-west, up-down or down-slope) using one single orbit pass or both.
+* Filtering points by means of a phase quality indicator or geometrical distortion masks (foreshortening or layover).
+* Computing the acceleration field and changing the reference point.

 Application selection
 =====================